Executing Commands

 In Creating an SSH Client we demonstrated how to connect the SshClient object and authenticate the user.
 One of the many features SSH provides is the ability to execute commands on the remote server.
 This article outlines the options available for executing commands.

-When discussing executing a command over SSH, we speak specifically about executing a single command line in a single session.
+When we talk about executing a command over SSH we are speaking specifically about the execution of a single command line, in a single session.
 This is not the same as starting a shell and executing commands interactively.
 Executing a command using the following techniques is equivalent to the following ssh command line operation:

 ssh lee@localhost ls -l

-In this scenario, the command is executed, and the session on the server lasts for the duration of the remote process.
-Once the process has completed execution, the session is closed and can no longer be used for any other command execution if you need to execute further commands, you need to repeat the operation by opening new sessions and executing those commands separately.
-However, this method is unsuitable for executing interactive commands requiring the state to be passed between them.
-For example, you could not “cd tmp” and then “touch foo.txt” to create a file in tmp because the session state is lost between the first and second command executions.
-If you want to perform operations like this, you need to start a shell or execute the commands on the same command line, for example, “cd tmp && touch foo.txt”.
+In this scenario, the command is executed and the session on the server lasts for the duration of the remote process.
+Once the process has completed execution the session is closed and can no longer be used for any other command execution.
+If you need to execute further commands you need to repeat the operation by opening new sessions and executing those commands separately.
+However, this method is not suitable for executing interactive commands that require the state to be passed between them.
+For example, you could not "cd tmp" and then "touch foo.txt" to create a file in tmp because the session state is lost between the first and second command executions.
+If you want to perform operations like this, you need to start a shell or execute the commands on the same command line, for example, "cd tmp && touch foo.txt".

 There are two methods of executing commands with the SshClient.
 First, we can use the helper methods on SshClient itself.